tedconf/symfony-doc-unofficial/getting-started/en/03-Sandbox.markdown

 bootstrap a real world project, you can safely skip this chapter, and [jump](#chapter_04-Symfony-Installation) to the next one right away.

-The fastest way to experiment symfony is to install the symfony sandbox.
-The sandbox is a dead-easy to install pre-packaged symfony project, already configured with some sensible defaults.
-It is a great way to experiment symfony without the hassle of a proper installation that respects the web best practices.
+The fastest way to experiment with symfony is to install the symfony sandbox.
+The sandbox is a dead-easy-to-install pre-packaged symfony project, already configured with some sensible defaults.
+It is a great way to practice using symfony without the hassle of a proper installation that respects the web best practices.

 >**CAUTION**
 >As the sandbox is pre-configured to use SQLite as a database